KevJord76/portfolio-project-3/README.md

   - The player has six lifelines, i.e. they are allowed to make five wrong guesses, the game ends if the player makes a sixth wrong guess

-  - If the player correctly guesses the characters in the famous person's name, they win the game
+  - If the player correctly guesses all of the characters in the famous person's name, they win the game

 <!--- Outline the features of the game -->
 # Features